If you are a tour operator and you are not thinking about improving tourist loyalty, you should start thinking about

 This makes people notice your work and at the same time it raises admiration.
 I am not telling you to eat a bat during a performance, but instead, to bring something new to your industry that will add value to your customer.

 Take a look at Apple, their product design was a breakthrough in the mobile phone industry.
 For that, they had to take a risk in doing something others didn’t have the ability or the intention to.
 The result is on people’s hands.

 Imagine conducting a tour with an approach never seen before, or using a completely new perspective to promote a destination.

 Have you ever thought about using VR to create an interactive tour?
 This is something that is popping out now and you can include that in your strategy to build tourist loyalty.

 There are many ways to innovate, but the main point is looking at things from a different perspective and listening to your heart for new ideas.
 Take a look at another speech by Bruce Dickinson regarding this topic:

 The bad news is your competitors have already done that and now they are one step ahead of you in the tourist loyalty race.

 Online presence nowadays is fundamental to any business, it doesn’t matter if you are a garage band or a rock star, a small tour operator or a national DMO.

 You must be visible and present where your customer is.
 Successful tour operators have done that and now they benefit from tourist loyalty.

 View your website as the façade of your business.
 A well-maintained website means that your company cares about its image and puts effort into giving a better user experience to the ones who navigate there.

 A band’s website is a reliable source for their fans.
 There they can find the tour calendar, the story behind the formation of the band and even knowledge regarding their favorite music style.

-The same is valid for a travel business website; click here for an example of a good tour website.
+The same is valid for a travel business website, take this one as an example.